Hunting for a way to make a difference?

 Hunter’s Harvest Pays

-A field dressed or quartered deer may be donated with the processing fees paid through the Mississippi Hunter’s Harvest Program.
+A deer may be donated and the processing fee can be paid through the Hunter’s Harvest program.
 Funding for this method of donation is raised through grants, businesses, and personal contributions.
+Please take a look at the Processors who require donated deer to be field dressed or skinned.

 Those who wish to make a financial donation to the Hunter’s Harvest Program may call (601) 605-1790, or send the donation to: